Interview by Deborah Crooks, Alameda-based musician and writer – March, 2018.

 You do a lot of work as a writing coach.
 Can you talk about that a bit?

 As writers, one of the hardest things is to see our own work clearly.
 We’re always wondering if our ideas and our vision have made it to the page – and if not, where the problems lie.
 It can be invaluable to have a skilled reader look at your writing and reflect back to you what’s working and what isn’t.
-Someone who sees things you’re not seeing and helps you get closer to what you want to create.
+Someone who sees things you’re not seeing and helps you get closer to what you want to say.
 Because in the writing process – we’re always adjusting our course.
 You know, “fail, fail again, fail better.”
 It’s so tricky to stay with the ups and downs and not lose heart, to stay inspired and keep moving forward.
 As a writing coach, my goal is to stay open and curious, to meet each writer where they are.
 Coaching is a creative partnership.

 I noticed that you have a background in film and I’m wondering how that might inform how you approach the writing process.